-Learn three different ways for how to gather fabric and where to use each sewing technique.
-Gathering can be a tricky skill to perfect, but it’s an important sewing technique to know.
+Learn how to gather fabric three different ways and when to use each one.
+Gathering is tricky but an important sewing technique to know.

 In all my samples I sewed I either used a quilting cotton fabric or rayon.
 I used an all-purpose sewing machine needle and all-purpose sewing thread.
 If you are learning how to sew, you can start with sewing 101 for beginners!

 Tips for Gathering Fabric